veertuinc/anka-buildkite-plugin/README.md

 ### `volume` (optional)

-The path to a directory on your Buildkite host you wish to copy into the Anka VM.
-Defaults to the current `workdir` (by default, `/private/var/tmp/ankafs.0`).
+The path to a directory on your host machine (where buildkite runs) you wish to copy into the Anka VM.
+Destination defaults to the current `workdir` (by default, `/private/var/tmp/ankafs.0`).

 Example: `/some/directory`